evolvedbinary/hsg-project-wiki/Setup.md

 ### Deploy all repositories to eXist

-1. To prepare your local eXist database with all of the files needed to run a local copy of hsg, go to the Tools dropdown menu in oXygen and select `4.
+1. To prepare your local eXist database with all of the files needed to run a local copy of HSG, go to the Tools dropdown menu in oXygen and select `4.
 Deploy all repositories to localhost`.
 This step takes about 10-15 minutes on our computers.
 On a remote computer, this step could take as long as 40 minutes, depending on your computer's hardware.

 1. Now a complete copy of history.state.gov is now running at <http://localhost:8080/exist/apps/hsg-shell/>.